pulumi/pulumi/docs/mupack.md

 * A *function* represents a named computation with typed parameters and an optional typed return value.

-* A *type* is either a *record* or *class*.
-A record type is pure data and is restricted to a "JSON-like" subset of interoperable data types.
-A class type, on the other hand, can contain "behavior" by way of functions, although Mu severely restricts this to ensure cross-language interoperability with languages that don't support OOP.
+* A *class* is a named abstraction that contains properties (variables) and behavior (functions).
+Classes have been designed to support both nominal and structural typing, catering to a subset of most dynamic and static languages.

 ### Tokens

 Each symbol is keyed by a token, which is a unique identifier used to reference the symbol from elsewhere inside and/or outside of the defining module.
-Each token is just a string name that encodes the entire context necessary to resolve it to a concrete module and, within that module, a symbol definition:
+Each token is just a string name that encodes the entire context necessary to resolve it to a concrete module and, within that module, its corresponding definition:

 * A protocol (e.g., `https://`).
 * A base URL (e.g., `hub.mu.com/`, `github.com/`, etc).